 12 months consisting of eight compulsory face to face days.

-The next NPQH Assessment Gateway will be open again from 14th October 2019, closing at midday on 15th November 2019, for a February 2020 start.
+The NPQH Assessment Gateway is currently open, closing at midday on 15th November 2019, for a February 2020 start.
 Please contact QTL to register your interest.

 The objective of the NPQH programme is to develop aspirant headteachers / principals to ensure that they can: